IWANABETHATGUY/tower-lsp-boilerplate/README.md

     }
 }
 ```
+## Introduction
+This repo is a template for `tower-lsp`, a useful github project template which makes writing new language servers easier.
+## Development using VSCode
+1. `pnpm i`
+2. `cargo build`
+3. Open the project in VSCode: `code .`
+4. In VSCode, press <kbd>F5</kbd> or change to the Debug panel and click <kbd>Launch Client</kbd>.
+5. In the newly launched VSCode instance, open the file `examples/test.nrs` from this project.
+6. If the LSP is working correctly you should see syntax highlighting and the features described below should work.

+> [!note]
+> If encountered errors like `Cannot find module '/xxx/xxx/dist/extension.js'`
+> please try run command `tsc -b` manually, you could refer https://github.com/IWANABETHATGUY/tower-lsp-boilerplate/issues/6 for more details

+### Preview and test extension locally with `VsCode`
+1. Make sure all dependency are installed.
+2. Make sure the `nrs-language-server` is under your `PATH`
+3. `pnpm run package`
+4. `code --install-extension nrs-language-server-${version}.vsix`, the `version` you could inspect in file system.
+5. Restart the `VsCode`, and write a minimal `nano rust` file, then inspect the effect.

+For other editor, please refer the related manual, you could skip the `VsCode` part.

 ## Features
 This repo use a language `nano rust` which first introduced by [ chumsky ](https://github.com/zesterer/chumsky/blob/master/examples/nano_rust.rs).
 Most common language feature has been implemented, you could preview via the video below.